aunetx/loulou/README.md

 ## To go further :
 ### Version :
-* Version 1.1.1 : training support via arguments added (see *Utilisation/Making a prediction* to test it)
+* Version 1.1.2 : output improvement for training added